-40 villagers from Abbeydorney in Co.
-Kerry staged a picket outside the tribunal of inquiry into the Kerry babies case in Tralee on 23 January 1985.
+40 villagers from Abbeydorney in County Kerry stage a picket outside the tribunal of inquiry into the Kerry babies case in Tralee.

 This was the first time public opinion had been expressed.
 Neighbours were unhappy at the line of questioning of Joanne Hayes and wanted to show their support.